What were your first signs of Fibromyalgia?

 They could never find anything wrong so they called it growing pains.
 Ha!
-If that were so I’d be about 6 foot tall!
+If that were so I’d be about 6 feet tall!
 Anyway, it turns out that many of us fibro warriors have experienced “growing pains” at puberty.
 So my first signs of fibro were probably chest pains at 11 or 12 years of age.

-Always Just so Tired
+Always Just So Darn Tired

 It has also dawned on me that one major symptom of fibromyalgia is fatigue, tired for no particular reason.
 You know, I have always been tired.
 I get so tired from a shopping trip or band event.
 I would fall into a deep sleep immediately after arriving home from any kind of event.
 Really, I would fall asleep as soon as I got still.

-All My Life
+All My Life Signs of Fibro

 So evidently, I have had fibromyalgia nearly all my life.
 It’s just that the cruise somehow awakened the monster.